This article was updated on May 5th, 2023

 - Having liquid diarrhea more than 5 times in one day: Significant diarrhea can lead to dehydration.
 If left untreated, dehydration can become life-threatening and lead to dangerously low blood pressure.

-- Bloody vomit or diarrhea: Blood in the vomit or diarrhea may mean that serious inflammation is happening in your dog’s gut.
+- Bloody vomit or diarrhea: Blood in the vomit or bloody diarrhea (even if your dog acts normal) may mean that serious inflammation is happening in your dog’s gut.
 While a single episode of a small amount of blood in the vomit or feces is not a dire emergency, large amounts of blood is.
 This could be a sign of internal bleeding.

 - Vomiting or diarrhea in young puppies: Young animals do not have the same reserves to combat illness as adult animals do.
 Puppies can become dangerously ill after only a few episodes of vomiting and diarrhea.
 There are also lethal diseases that cause diarrhea in puppies that require immediate treatment.